My girls are awesome in their element. When I played sports, I had an element, too. It was called the bench.

 Elise – don’t mess with my sister

-The second match got much more physical.
-Much less friendly.
-Elise and her friend Kayla, both with sisters playing on the Muleicorns, were in uniform to help out if we needed them.
+The second match got physical.
+Less friendly.
+Elise and her friend Kayla, both with sisters on the Muleicorns, were in uniform to help out if we needed them.
 As bodies flew, both big sisters clamored for playing time.
 “Put us in, coach!” they said.
 “I want a shot at them!”

 Elise lasted about a minute in the game before the elbows flew, and the brother of one defender hollered for players to “hit her!” as she came by.

 Friendly, remember.
 Things didn’t get out of hand.
 The Muleicorns wore down their bigger, slower opponents, and found navigation much easier.
 A conversation with the other coach, a friend of mine, brought things back under control quickly.